Proposed United States acquisition of Greenland: March 2025 to present

-Make Greenland Great Again Act
+HR 361

-On 13 January 2025, legislation was introduced in the U.S. House of Representatives by Rep. Andy Ogles to authorize the U.S. government to acquire Greenland on behalf of the United States, granting to Congress a 60-day review period prior to integration of Greenlandic territory into the United States.
+On 13 January 2025, proposed legislation was introduced in the U.S. House of Representatives by Representative Andy Ogles to authorize the U.S. government to acquire Greenland on behalf of the United States, granting to Congress a 60-day review period prior to integration of Greenlandic territory into the United States.
 As of the date of introduction, the bill had 12 co-sponsors and had been referred to the United States House Committee on Foreign Affairs for review.

-Red, White, and Blueland Act of 2025
+HR 1161

-On 10 February 2025, Representative Buddy Carter introduced a legislation which would rename Greenland to "Red, White, and Blueland" and allow US President Donald Trump to "purchase or otherwise acquire" Greenland.
+On 10 February 2025, Representative Buddy Carter introduced a proposal for legislation which would rename Greenland to "Red, White, and Blueland" and allow President Trump to "purchase or otherwise acquire" Greenland.
 Carter further stated, "When our Negotiator-in-Chief signs this historic agreement, we will proudly welcome the people of what is now Greenland to join the freest nation in history.
 President Trump has rightly identified this purchase as a national security priority."
-The legislation gives the office of the Secretary of the Interior six months after its passage to ensure that federal documents are updated to reflect the name change.
+The legislation gives the office of the US secretary of the interior six months after its passage to ensure that federal documents are updated to reflect the name change.
+The Danish MEP Anders Vistisen commented on the proposed bill with the statement: "There is clearly a need for more adults in the room when the U.S. administration formulates foreign policy."

+Nobel Peace Prize text exchange

+On 19 January 2026, the government of Norway released messages from a text exchange between President Trump and Prime Minister Jonas Gahr Støre.
+In this exchange, Trump linked his desire to take over Greenland with his failure to win the 2025 Nobel Peace Prize.
+He stated that since the country of Norway (which has no control over the Norwegian Nobel Committee) had not awarded him the Peace Prize, he was no longer invested in peace, and demanded that Denmark transfer control of Greenland to the United States.